-Conjecture.
-For n = 6 and n = 7, the Hasse principle holds for Y.
+Conjecture For n = 6 and n = 7, the Hasse principle holds for Y.

-For such n, one has Br(Y)/Br(k) = 0 so there is no Brauer-Manin obstruction.
 Under various additional hypotheses on X, the conjecture is proved in CTSaSD 1987.
 As we saw, Salberger 1993 proves it when X contains a conic.
+And we have seen a proof in the case where X is smooth.

-A. Molyakov recently proved the above conjecture for n = 7.
+A. Molyakov (preprint on arXiv, 2023) proved the general case of the above conjecture for n = 7.

 Theorem (Molyakov 2023) Let k be a number field.
-Let $X \subset \mathbb{P}k^7$ be a non-conical geom. integral complete intersection of two quadrics.
+Let $X \subset \mathbb{P}^7_k$ be a non-conical geom. integral complete intersection of two quadrics.
 Then the Hasse principle holds for any smooth projective model of X.

-In the rest of this talk, I sketch the main steps of Molyakov's proof.
+I sketch the main steps of the proof.